The following is an excerpt from Ultimate Abs by Gareth Sapstead, available now via Human Kinetics, Amazon and all good book stores.

 Ab wheel rollout need not require complicated regressions and progressions.
 Simply use a wall to modify your range of motion and then progress from there as your strength improves.

 Advancing slower repetitions to faster ones isn’t a progression pathway employed in this book.
 Faster and more explosive repetitions are usually reserved for performance-based training and enhanced athleticism.
 For your abdominals to receive the right signals to get stronger and build new muscle tissue, they need to be subjected to high levels of mechanical tension.
 This requires placing high force through the muscle tissues for longer durations than those used in power-based exercises.
 When repetition speed is high, it is usually at the expense of placing higher force through these tissues for periods long enough to elicit the adaptation you want.
 Higher repetition speeds can also take you out of optimal alignment, keeping you from getting the most from each repetition and potentially increasing the likelihood of excessive wear and tear or injury.
 The higher the repetition speed, the better your muscles have to be at absorbing the resistances you use as well.
 While increasing repetition speed can be seen as a progression, it is best reserved for when your goal shifts to performance after achieving your primary goal of aesthetics.
 If you are new to an exercise, it makes sense to be more cautious with repetition speed as you’re learning the exercise.
 Even once you’re past the learning stage, you should use a repetition speed that still allows you to feel the exercise working the target area.
-Any exercise in part II that requires you to use a specific repetition speed will be noted within the technical points of each exercise.

 Changing body position is a method of progression that largely works through the manipulation of the lever arm length.
 Changing leverage factors can change how much resistance you receive as a percentage of your body weight.
 A simple example is to use a basic front plank performed on your knees versus on your toes.
 Because the lever arm is longer when you’re on your toes, it is a more difficult position to hold and requires your muscles to work harder.
 In this case, you would select the plank variation that best fits your current level of strength.
 Another example is performing a basic crunch.
 Having your arms straight and overhead is harder than having your arms by your sides.
 This again is an example of a simple change in lever length that adjusts the difficulty of the exercise based on changing the arm position alone.
 Here, the weight of your arms taken farther overhead increases the difficulty of the crunch.
 Exercise biomechanics can be a complex topic, but having a few go-to tricks to make an exercise easier or harder by changing your body position can serve you well.
 Changing body position to manipulate leverage factors is a continuing theme in part III.
 It’s also worth noting that a change in placement of an external weight, for example a dumbbell or kettlebell, can change the difficulty of an exercise.
-Progression or regression of exercises using this technique will be covered as they become applicable in part III of Ultimate Abs.